ChenQiang-CN/a301_2020/notebooks/week11/assign6b_sol.md

 4) add the features to the big map
 5) create a new crs that is laea centered on lat=50 deg N, lon= -120 deg E
 6) use rasterio.reproject to reproject the utm10 image onto the laea crs
+7) draw a 50 row by 100 column box on the image

 +++